codacy/codacy-eslint-legacy/docs/description/no-negated-condition.md

+---
-# no-negated-condition
+title: no-negated-condition

-Disallows negated conditions.
+rule_type: suggestion
+---

 Negated conditions are more difficult to understand.
 Code can be made more readable by inverting the condition instead.